 - There is less stigma associated with buprenorphine than methadone.

-- Patients can get the medication from any healthcare provider and does not have to go to specialized methadone clinics
+- Patients can get the medication from any healthcare provider and do not have to go to specialized methadone clinics.

-The buprenorphine treatment typically lasts 3 to 6 months (or sometimes 1 to 2 years); on the other hand, methadone treatment is often lifelong.
+The buprenorphine treatment typically lasts 3 to 6 months (or sometimes 1 to 2 years); conversely, methadone treatment is often lifelong.

 The success of buprenorphine/naloxone is dependent on patient education.
-At each visit, the patient should have counsel about the drug's addiction potential and avoidance of other CNS sedatives.
+The patient should have counsel about the drug's addiction potential and avoidance of other CNS sedatives at each visit.
 Family members, or the caregiver, should receive education about the signs and symptoms of buprenorphine toxicity.
 Patients should also understand what to do if the patient is lethargic and had depressed respiration.

-To ensure that there is continuity in care, healthcare workers need to communicate all aspects of the treatment with each other at a weekly meeting; this is to ensure that there are no omissions or overlap in the dosing of buprenorphine.
+To ensure that there is continuity in care, healthcare workers need to communicate all aspects of the treatment at a weekly meeting to ensure that there are no omissions or overlap in the dosing of buprenorphine.
 These meetings are vital when a patient gets discharged from jail or a healthcare institution.

 Pearls of Wisdom